khj1977/toy_framework/README.md

 - Japanese version of readme: https://github.com/khj1977/toy_framework/blob/master/README_JP.md

 # Preliminary
-- Aim: To make better working envinronment both for members and top execs especially for Japan
+- Aim: To make better working envinronment both for members and top execs especially for Japan;
-- Objective: To make business application framework for operation
+- Objective: To make business application framework for operation;
 - Methodology: 1.
 Analysis of business and 2. design, implementation and investigation of design pattern

 # Introduction